International Development Studies at Calvin

 Majors take ten required courses, two elective courses, and spend one semester in a developing country.
 Minors take three required courses and three elective courses, spending either a semester or interim in a developing country.

 Spread across different disciplines, there are 5 faculty advisers who teach IDS courses and work directly with IDS students to help them shape an academic program designed to meet their individual interests and needs.
 All IDS faculty have extensive experience in developing countries and in researching and teaching about development issues.
 These interest/research areas include:

 - economic institutions and policies

 - foreign aid

 - religion and development

 Spending a semester in a developing country guided by a trained faculty member is a vital component of the international development studies program at Calvin.

 Calvin offers 12 off-campus semester programs, five of which are in developing countries.
-The fall semester in Honduras is specifically geared toward development studies, and the spring semester in Thailand focuses on development and sustainability studies.
+The fall semester in Honduras is specifically geared toward justice studies, and the spring semester in Ghana focuses on development studies.

 Initially called Third World Development Studies, the IDS program began in 1993 as a minor option for students interested in deepening their understanding of global poverty and how to combat it.
 The IDS program gradually grew in popularity and prominence as global issues became increasingly important, as student and faculty interest grew and as more opportunities for overseas study became available.
 Students could officially major in IDS for the first time in 2005.
-In 2011, the program has about 80 majors and 30 minors.
+In 2016, the program had 71 majors and 25 minors.